Creating visual branding is a lot more significant than you probably think. It greatly affects how people perceive you and your services.

 But enough about Brandox, let’s get back to the do’s and don’ts of visual branding.

 We’re going to break this into simple steps consisting of what to do and what not to do when you’re creating or rebranding a visual identity.
+It also concerns such a website as Thesis Geek.

 The absolute first thing to launch with is a logo which needs to envelop what you offer in a single image or illustration.
 This way you can easily keep adding subsequent elements based on your logo’s design.